-A visit to the Chimpanzee Rehabilitation Project’s (CRP) camp, situated within the River Gambia National Park and a 4 hour drive inland from coastal resorts, is an unforgettable experience and provides an opportunity to visit more of the real Gambia and its wildlife.
+A visit to the Chimpanzee Rehabilitation Project’s (CRP) camp, a working project situated within the River Gambia National Park and a 4.5 hour drive inland from coastal resorts, is an unforgettable experience and provides an opportunity to visit more of the real Gambia and its wildlife.

 Established in 1979, this is Africa’s longest running chimp rehabilitation project and is now home to over 100 chimps.
 Wild chimps disappeared from The Gambia in the early 1900s but now 4 separate social groups can be found on Baboon Islands, a group of three islands in the middle of the River Gambia.
 Set within the River Gambia National Park, the chimp camp is approximately 270 km inland from coastal resorts, with the small, eco-friendly camp accommodation located on the banks of the river overlooking the islands.